Employee productivity is falling. A 2016 Report by the US Bureau of Labor confirmed that employees are now less productive than before.

 This call center was an in-house service desk for a large enterprise.
 It tracked plenty of metrics but forgot one key metric – the number of open tickets.
 That number turned out to be 5,000!

-Imagine the number of angry ‘customers’ in the parent organization!
+Imagine the number of frustrated ‘customers’ in the parent organization!

 We keep searching for zyada – something more.
 Most decision-makers in an enterprise are no different.
 In the desire to get more, they ask the software team to share more daily reports with call center managers, most of which is irrelevant.